petergridge/Irrigation-V5/readme_new.md

 This is set after any successful completion of the zone.
 All zones triggered together will have the same last ran value set.

 ### Events
-Events allow you to trigger other actions when the irrigation program progresses through a program.
+The following events are raised by this component and could be used to trigger other actions when the irrigation program is processed.

 *program_turned_on*
 - scheduled: false indicates the program was run manually